 Chicken Thai green curry

-This particular recipe is a Chicken Thai green curry but feel free to replace the meat with your preferred choice.
-My other favourites being Prawn Thai green curry or even a simple vegetable Thai green curry, padded out with chunks of aubergine.
+This particular recipe is a Chicken Thai green curry but feel free to replace the meat with your preferred choice or why not try Thai red curry instead.
+My other Thai favourites being Prawn Thai green curry or even a simple vegetable Thai green curry, padded out with chunks of aubergine.
 If you’re after a vegetarian or vegan Thai green curry just replace the meat as with the vegetable option and leave out the fish sauce.
 To still add that salty, fish flavour you maybe able to find a vegan fish sauce or use seaweed/seaweed paste instead.

 Such a great dish to rustle up on one of the nights when I’m really craving a takeaway, but want to keep things nice and healthy.
 With only 45 minutes prep and cooking time, less than 300 kcal per portion, a good kick of protein, and a helping of veg – theres really no way you can go wrong with this dish.
 I also have a sneaky suspicion that Slow cooker Thai green curry would go down very well on a weeknight.

 For other quick, tasty curry options during the week, I love to throw together Indian inspired, one-pan meals including a tasty fish biryani with homemade biriyani masala marinade or super quick, one pan chicken and almond curry.